joeribekker/restorm/README.rst

 Description
 -----------

-RestORM structures the way you access a RESTful API and allows you to access related resources.
-On top of that, you can easily mock an entire API and replace the real client with a mock version in unit tests.
-RestORM is very extensible but offers many functionalities out of the box to get up and running quickly.
+RestORM structures the way you access a RESTful API and allows you to easily access related resources.
+It tries to be as generic as possible so it's not tailored to any specific API or server-side API library.
+With RestORM you can mock an entire API and replace the real client with a mock version in unit tests.
+RestORM is very extensible but offers many functionalities out of the box to get you up and running quickly.

 Currently, RestORM works on Python 2.5+ with Python 3 support on its way.